ibm-cloud-docs/vmwaresolutions/archiref/veeam-cr-sa/veeam-cr-sa-ib-nw.md

 ![Immutable backup environment network overview](../../images/veeam-cr-sa-sb-ib.svg){: caption="Figure 1.
 Immutable backup environment network overview" caption-side="bottom"}

-The previous diagram shows an example sandbox that is hosted on the consolidated cluster of the VMware vCenter Server® instance.
+The previous diagram shows an example sandbox that is hosted on the consolidated cluster of the {{site.data.keyword.vcf-auto}} instance.
 The customer orders the following resources.

-* A vCenter Server instance
+* A {{site.data.keyword.vcf-auto-short}} instance
 * The Veeam service
 * A bare metal server that runs Ubuntu 20.04 LTS